cincanproject/cincan-command/docs/advanced_usage.rst

 Avoid uploading content from output directories
 """""""""""""""""""""""""""""""""""""""""""""""

 In many cases, you may want to run a tool several times producing multiple files to the output directory.
-Since the ``cincan`` command does not know which files are output and which are input (see: `Limitations to input/output <input_output_limitations_>`_), it repeatedly copies also the output files from the previous runs to the container.
+Since the ``cincan run`` command does not know which files are output and which are input (see: `Limitations to input/output <input_output_limitations_>`_), it repeatedly copies also the output files from the previous runs to the container.
 This process may slow down your work and requires extra disk space.
 You can avoid this by using 'run' argument ``--mkdir`` (or ``-d``) to explicitly create output directory into the container without copying over any possible content.

 For example, consider the tool *cincan/volatility*, which expects you to give an output dump directory when extracting process data.
 The following extracts the memory dump of process 123 to a ``dump/`` directory: